-5. Quantitative and qualitative information about the determination of technical provisions, including future cash flow assumptions, the rationale for the choice of discount rates, and a description of methodology used to determine technical provisions (e.g. risk adjustment methodology) which shall be presented in appropriate segments.
+5. Quantitative and qualitative information about its determination of technical provisions, including future cash flow assumptions, the rationale for the choice of discount rates, and a description of methodology used to determine technical provisions and the licensed insurer must present this information by material insurance business segments.